halefcobn/Aselsan-Stock-Price-Prediction/README.md

 Colab allows anybody to write and execute arbitrary python code through the browser.

 ipynb is a notebook extension and it can be used by Google Colab

+# Result Part

+We have 1277 rows in data and 80% of data as train data and 20% od data as test data.

+In result graph, accuracy visualization (red: actual, green: predicted).